AdobeDocs/commerce-merchant-services.en/help/landing/saas.md

 To change the SaaS project or data space names, click the **Rename this Project** or **Rename Data Space** respectively.

-## IMS Organization (optional) {#organizationid}

-To connect your Adobe Commerce instance to the Adobe Experience Platform, sign in to your Adobe account using your Adobe ID.
-After you sign in, the IMS organization associated with your Adobe account will be displayed in this section.
-You can then [access](../experience-platform-connector/overview.md) the Experience Platform Connector and send [!DNL Commerce] data to the Adobe Experience Platform edge.

 ## Catalog sync

 When your [!DNL Commerce] instance successfully connects to [!DNL Commerce Services], the catalog sync process exports product data from your [!DNL Commerce] server to [!DNL Commerce Services].
 [Learn more](catalog-sync.md) about the catalog sync process.